camptocamp/docker-qgis-server/README.md

 * MAX_REQUESTS_PER_PROCESS: The number of requests a QGIS server will serve before being restarted by apache
 * MIN_PROCESSES: The minimum number of fcgi processes to keep (defaults to 1)
 * MAX_PROCESSES: The maximum number of fcgi processes to keep (defaults to 5)
-* FCGID_IOTIMEOUT: This is the maximum period of time the module will wait while trying to read from or write to a FastCGI application (default to 40)
+* FCGID_IO_TIMEOUT: This is the maximum period of time the module will wait while trying to read from or write to a FastCGI application (default to 40)
+* FCGID_BUSY_TIMEOUT: The maximum time limit for request handling (defaults to 300)
+* FCGID_IDLE_TIMEOUT: Application processes which have not handled a request for this period of time will be terminated (defaults to 300)
 * QGIS_CATCH_SEGV: Set to "1" if you want stacktraces in the logs in case of segmentation faults.

 Fonts present in the `/etc/qgisserver/fonts` directory will be installed and thus usable by QGIS.